-In the same way fermented pickles, kimchi, and sauerkraut foster the growth of good bacteria like lactobacillus by maintaining an acidic environment, so does the human vagina.
+In the same way fermented pickles, kimchi, and sauerkraut foster the growth of good bacteria (like lactobacillus) by maintaining an acidic environment, so does the human vagina.
 The normal pH of one’s vagina is that of tomato juice.
-Once it starts creeping up to that of, coffee, though, an overgrowth of bad bacteria can take hold and cause bacterial vaginosis, which affects an astounding 29% of American women—that’s nearly 1 in 3 women in the United States.
+Once it starts creeping up to that of coffee, though, an overgrowth of bad bacteria can take hold, and cause bacterial vaginosis—which affects an astounding 29% of American women; that’s nearly one in three women in the United States.
 That makes it the most frequent cause of vaginal complaints among younger women, affecting tens of millions.
-It’s commonly diagnosed with the so-called whiff test, where the doctor takes a whiff of the vaginal discharge sniffing for the characteristic fishy odor.
+It’s commonly diagnosed with the so-called “whiff test,” where the doctor takes a whiff of the vaginal discharge, sniffing for the “characteristic fishy odor.”

-Traditional risk factors for bacterial vaginosis include douching, which has also been associated with a wide range of problems.
-With no demonstrable benefits and considerable evidence of harm women should be encouraged to not douche.
-Medical professionals need to clearly explain that the vagina is naturally self-cleaning.
+Traditional risk factors for bacterial vaginosis include douching, which has been associated with a wide range of problems.
+With “no [demonstrable] benefits and considerable evidence of harm, women should be encouraged to not douche.”
+Medical professionals need to clearly “explain that the vagina is naturally self-cleaning.”

-So nutrient rich food indices have been devised to enable folks to get the most nutrients out of their calories.
-And the more nutrient rich one’s diet, the lower one’s apparent risk for bacterial vaginosis.
+So, nutrient-rich food indexes have been devised to enable folks to get the most nutrients out of their calories.
+And the more nutrient-rich one’s diet, the lower one’s apparent risk for bacterial vaginosis.

 Why, though?
 Well, it’s thought that high fat intake—particularly saturated fat, which comes mostly from like, dairy, doughnuts, and chicken in this country—may increase vaginal pH, thereby increasing the risk of bacterial vaginosis.
 So, now that we know…